5 Ways Recovery Communities Can Build Us Up

 The nature of addiction is inherently isolating and lonely.
 In recovery, it can feel like no one understands what we’re going through.
-Fortunately, recovery communities provide a safe haven to turn to when we’re struggling.
+Fortunately, recovery communities provide a safe haven to connect with others to when we’re struggling.

 Read on to discover what a recovery community is, and check out just some of the many ways a recovery community is an indispensable part of the healing journey.
 Finally, explore what steps to take to find the right recovery community for you.

 What are recovery communities?

 Recovery communities are essentially supportive groups for those who are in recovery from addiction or actively struggling with addiction.
 They can be either virtual or in-person, and can range from daily meetings to weekly meetings.

 In today’s world, there are many different types of recovery communities to explore.
 Some of the more commonly known recovery communities are 12-Step programmes, SMART Recovery, and sober living houses.
 However, there are also specific religious and spiritual groups, non-religious groups, LGBTQIA+ groups, groups for children, teenagers, parents, and more.